codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

     $forge->createTable('table_name');
     // gives CREATE TABLE table_name

-An optional second parameter set to true adds an "IF NOT EXISTS" clause into the definition
+An optional second parameter set to true adds an ``IF NOT EXISTS`` clause into the definition

 ::